Prithiviraj69/Javascript_Interview_Questions/README.md

    - [Back to Top](#javascript-interview-questions)

 ### Q8.
 What are Arrow functions in JavaScript?
-   - Arrow functions are a concise way to write function expressions in JavaScript.
+   - Arrow function {()=>} is concise way of writing JavaScript functions in shorter way.
+They make our code more structured and readable.
-   - They have a shorter syntax, lexically bind `this`, and don't have their own `this`, `arguments`, `super`, or `new.target`.
+   - Arrow functions are anonymous functions i.e. functions without a name but they are often assigned to any variable.
+They are also called Lambda Functions.
    - [Back to Top](#javascript-interview-questions)

 ### Q9.
 What is the significance of the `this` keyword in JavaScript?